The 5 Best Drones of 2023

 Functionality-wise, it shares many characteristics of its DJI counterparts, aside from the bright orange paint job (which can be very useful depending on the weather).
 Its 40 minutes of battery life is among the best you’ll find, and the images from the 6K 20 megapixel camera are outstanding.

 Where this drone does fall a bit short is in some of its intelligent flight capabilities, most notably, the lack of geofencing abilities.
 It’s obstacle avoidance system is also very limited, so you’ll definitely need to pay attention to where you’re flying.

-But one of the strongest attributes of the Evo Lite+ is its low-light capabilities; the 1″ sensor gives this camera a real advantage at dawn, dusk, and even at night.
+But one of the strongest attributes of the Evo Lite+ is its low-light capabilities; the 1-inch sensor and adjustable aperture gives this camera a real advantage at dawn, dusk, and even at night.

-If DJI is the “iPhone of drones”, then Autel Robotics rightfully takes its place as the Android.
+If DJI is the “iPhone of drone cinematography”, then Autel Robotics rightfully takes its place as the Android.